Tucanos

 In practice is computed as where - is the jacobian of transformation from the reference orthogonal element to the physical element - is the jacobian of transformation from the reference equilateral element to the reference orthogonal element (independent of )

-In the remeshing process, it may be interesting to limit the step between the element-implied and target metrics
+In the remeshing process, it may be interesting to control the step between the element-implied and target metrics.
+Such control is available within the remesher Tucanos and specified by the parameter .

-Given two metric fields and , the objective is to find as close as possible from such that, for all edges i.e. to have
+Given two metric fields and , the objective is to find as close as possible from such that, for all edges :

-• If as close as possible is defined as minimizing the Froebenius norm , the optimal is computed as follows
+Practically, we define as close as possible as minimizing the Froebenius norm .
+The optimal is then computed as follows:

 • compute ,